ska-telescope/skampi/docs/src/testing/skampi_fixtures.rst

     config = self.observation.generate_assign_resources_config(sub_array_id).as_json

-3. as you can see in the above code below instruction, is  generating the assign resource json.
+3. as you can see in the above code, below instruction is generating the assign resource json.

 .. code-block:: python